 The floor plan is organized with an open kitchen / dining / living area below, while the lofted upper level has the bedroom and bath.
-Two large swinging panels open the bath to the bedroom, as seen below, or close it off for privacy when needed:
+Two large swinging panels open the bath to the bedroom or close it off for privacy when needed.

 Photographs by Tim Van de Velde.
 If you enjoyed this post, please share it using the buttons below!